Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 Author: Sophia

-For your Touchstone, you may need to create a document that follows the APA style.
-Take a look at how this sample document is set up:
+If your Touchstone does not include a submission template, you may need to create a document that follows the APA style.
+Here is an APA template you can download:

-To set up your document in APA format, follow this checklist:
+If you want to set up your document in APA format independently, follow these guidelines:

 • Margins: Check that you have 1-inch margins on all sides.